Resources for Artists and Freelancers

 It’s by no means a comprehensive list and information is constantly changing, so we’ve made it an open document that you can add to.
 It also comes from a number of different sources, and we’d like to acknowledge the work of our friends at Exeunt, who have an excellent sector specific list on their website.

-Artists and freelancers are also invited to our online drop-in sessions, which now take place on Thursdays at 2pm.
+Artists and freelancers are also invited to our online drop-in sessions, which now take place on regularly on Thursdays at 6-7pm.
 More information available here.
 We’re also backing the GM Artist Hub, alongside other organisations across Greater Manchester – please see the link for more information.

 - Creative Scotland